floriangrundig/karma-test-runner/README.md

 Use the @BeforeClass and @AfterClass annotated methods to setup/cleanup your test scenario which is only useful for e2e tests.
 If you need different test scenarios feel free to make another test class with it's own karma conf.

+Mostly all of the KarmaTestSuiteRunner annotations can be overwritten by system properties to run in CI-Server environments (see junit-karma-testrunner docu).

 The plugin provides a new test type "javascript" which can be executed in the unit or functional test phase:
 * to run all javascript unit test you can execute "test-app unit:javascript"